 *some courses are subject to prerequisites

 - A French Language Course (from beginner to advanced level) (2 hours/week run over 14 weeks, 6 ECTS) optional

-- Visits to International Organisations as well as a Workshop Series with their representatives to discuss current issues and present organizational challenges including professional trajectories.
+- Visits to International Organisations as well as discussions with their representatives to discuss current issues and present organizational challenges including professional trajectories.
 This workshop series feature speakers from the United Nations, the World Trade Organisation, the World Health Organisation, the UN High Commission for Refugees, the International Committee of the Red Cross, the US permanent mission in Geneva, Doctors without Borders etc.

 Supervision and Coordination

 - The programme is supervised by an experienced team of academic and administrative staff who provide full support to students.
 In addition, an advanced PhD student will be available to assist students on a daily basis.